 The regular roast from this brand comes out very smooth and flavorful.
 It also has no bitter or burnt taste.
 The product is also excellently presented in a very neat and nice vacuum packaging.
 Because of this, the Café Altura Ground Organic Coffee deserves four stars out of five.

-We can’t leave Coffee Bean Direct Ethiopian Yirgacheffe if we’re talking flavor.
+We can’t leave out Coffee Bean Direct Ethiopian Yirgacheffe if we’re talking flavor.
 The company manufacturing and distributing this coffee is located in New Jersey.
-The coffee beans are roasted, packed and shipped in said location.
+The coffee beans are roasted, packed and shipped from said location.

-The beans are sourced from Ethiopia, the origin of coffee.
-It is an organic and a fair-trade brand.
+The beans are sourced from Ethiopia, and is also an organic and a fair-trade brand.
 Aside from the popular Ethiopian Yirgacheffe flavor, there are thirteen (13) other flavors such as City Roast Colombian Supremo, City Roast Papua New Guinea, Dark Brazilian Santos, Dark Costa Rican Tirrazu, Dark Guatemalan, Dark House Blend and Dark Sumatra Gayoland.

 The Bean Coffee Company utilizes 100% Arabica organic coffee beans certified organic by the California Certified Organic Farmers (CCOF) and United States Department of Agriculture (USDA).
 The company was established in 2007 in Southern California.

 Mocha Java by the Bean Coffee Company is a medium roast blend with a sweet finish and hint of chocolate.
 As mentioned earlier, it is made from arabica beans and is sold as coffee grounds and as whole beans.
 However, we found it to be slightly acidic and very light to be a medium roast.
 Because of this we give it three and a half stars out of five.